-Ethyl acrylate is an acrylate monomer with a molecular formula of C5H8O2.
-It is a clear and volatile liquid which is slightly soluble in water and completely soluble in alcohols, ethers and almost all organic solvents.
-It is a very flammable liquid (fire hazard rating 3) with a flashpoint of 9° C and has a sharp acrid odour.
-It is easily miscible with other organic solvents and is readily polymerized with other monomer molecules to create polymer chains.
+Ethyl acrylate is a clear and volatile liquid that is slightly soluble in water and completely soluble in alcohols, ethers and almost all organic solvents.
+It is a very flammable liquid (fire hazard rating 3) with a flashpoint of 16° C and has a sharp acrid odour.

 How is it produced?

 Ethyl acrylate can be chemically manufactured using several industrial methods.
 The most prominent method is to cause a reaction between acrylonitrile and ethanol using sulphuric acid as the catalyst.
 Additionally, manufacturers may also use phenollic type inhibitors, soluble manganese or cerium salts to aid its production.
 Other chemicals used in this reaction are acetylene, carbon monoxide and ethanol.

 A chemical distributor would have a bulk storage facility to maintain the chemical’s stability.
 Storage should be in a cool, dry, well-ventilated facility that is out of direct sunlight.
 The acrylate should also be kept separate from oxidisers, polymerises and strong alkalisers.

 Ethyl acrylate would normally be distributed by a solvent exporter in bulk vessels or tank trucks.
 For transportation purposes, ethyl acrylate is classed as a flammable liquid as it has a fire hazard rating of 3.
 This compound contains an inhibitor (hydroquinone) to stabilise it during transportation and stop polymerisation.